-(a) All games will be NON-BODYCHECKING. (b) All games will be one 22-minute running time period.
-All penalty shots will be taken during the game.
-The game will stop after 22-minutes running time. (c) Face-offs will occur only at the beginning of each period or in case of coincidental penalties (see Minor Penalties). (d) When play is stopped due to the goalie controlling the puck or a goal was scored, a whistle will signal the attacking players to vacate the zone.
+(a) All games will be NON-BODYCHECKING. (b) All games will be one 21-minute running time period.
+All penalty shots will be taken by the end of the game.
+The game will stop after 21-minutes running time. (c) Face-offs will occur only at the beginning of each period or in case of coincidental penalties (see Minor Penalties). (d) When play is stopped due to the goalie controlling the puck or a goal was scored, a whistle will signal the attacking players to vacate the zone.
 Once all the attackers have exited the zone, the players may re- enter to resume play immediately.
 They may not challenge the opposition until they have all exited the zone.
 Attacking prematurely may result in a penalty for the offending team. (e) There is no center-ice red line, and therefore no icing calls.
 However, offsides will be called. (f) All offside plays at the blueline will be deemed delayed offside and the referee will call for the offending players to release the puck and exit the zone.
 Once all the offending players have exited the zone together, they may re-enter the offensive zone. (g) If the knockout games go to a shootout after the end of regulation, the following rules will be enforced in the shootout play: 3 different shooters will shoot from each team to start at different times.
 If the shootout is still tied, it will go to sudden death format and 1 shooter from each team will be chosen to shoot, at the same time.
 Teams can not use the same shooter until everyone on their roster has shot once.
 Then they may choose to use whomever they like as many times for the remainder of the shootout.
 The higher seeded team from the round robin will choose who shoots first.

 Section Four: Shift Changes